PIM, the ultimate solution in a multi-brand context

 Each brand has its own omnichannel sales strategy

-Does your sales and marketing strategy differ from brand to brand or even from country to country?
-No problem for PIM, which allows you to connect different on and offline sales channels in a differentiated way for each brand.
-Once a channel is connected, you can choose to open it for another brand whenever you want: if you distribute your sofas on the La Redoute marketplace, it will only take a few clicks to supply the retailer with your bedding brand's products.
-The PIM becomes a distribution hub for all your products and all your brands.
-All you have to do is to control it!
+Does your sales and marketing strategy differ from brand to brand, or even from country to country?
+No problem for PIM, which enables you to connect different on and offline sales channels in a differentiated way for each brand.
+Once a channel is connected, you can choose to open it up for another brand whenever you like: if you distribute your sofas on the La Redoute marketplace, all you need is a few clicks to supply the retailer with your bedding brand's products.
+The PIM becomes a distribution hub for all your products and brands..
+All you have to do is control it!

 Conclusion

-Historic umbrella brands, start-up acquisitions, diversification opportunities: there are many ways for a company to manage a multi-brand portfolio.
-Unifying the management of product information related to this portfolio is a step that must be managed intelligently to optimize the company's processes while keeping employees involved.
-The PIM is the ideal tool to federate data and teams around the same issue: quality content distributed on the right channels.
-Managers and employees see their daily life simplified around unified processes.
-Each brand and each product can deploy its own identity while being fully connected to the global strategy of the group.
+Historic umbrella brands, start-up acquisitions, diversification opportunities: there are many ways in which a company can manage a multi-brand portfolio.
+Unifying the management of product information linked to this portfolio is a step that needs to be managed intelligently to optimize company processes, while maintaining employee involvement.
+The PIM is the ideal tool for federating data and teams around a common goal: quality content distributed via the right channels.
+Managers and employees can simplify their day-to-day work around unified processes.
+Each brand and product can deploy its own identity, while remaining fully attached to the group's global strategy.
 Managing a multi-brand portfolio has never been easier!